MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 ### NIC drivers

-The NDIS miniport driver model has been superceded by the NetAdapterCx NIC driver model in NDIS 6.70 and later.
+The NDIS miniport driver model has been superceded by the NetAdapterCx NIC driver model in NDIS 6.70.
 For more information about compiling a NIC driver with the NetAdapterCx, see [Porting NDIS miniport drivers to NetAdapter Class Extension (Compilation settings)](../netcx/porting-ndis-to-netadapter-cx.md#compilation-settings).

 ### Protocol, and filter drivers